‘There is another world, but it is in this one.’ – William Butler Yeats

 ‘Just get up here!’

-‘Hey miss Granada, it turns out you weren’t good enough for him!
+‘Hey Chloe, it turns out you weren’t good enough for him!
 Apparently I’m the girl of your artsy neighbour’s dreams!’

-The front door opens and I get inside the building.
-An old man just going out looks me up and down.
+The front door opens before I need to buzz and I find myself inside the building.
+An old man on his way out looks me up and down, slightly confused.

-‘What, have you never seen a character going off script?’
-I ask, then run all the way up to Heaven’s gate.
+‘What, have you never seen a character go off script?’
+I ask, running all the way up to Heaven’s Gate.

 ‘Are you crazy?’ he asks and pulls me in, looking terrified.
 ‘You’re waking everyone up.’